postcss/sugarss/README.md

 // Inline comments
 ```

-There is no “silent” comments in SugarSS.
+There is no “silent” comment in SugarSS.
 Output CSS will contain all comments
 from `.sss` source.
 But you can use [postcss-discard-comments]
 for Sass’s silent/loud comments behaviour.